* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Dog-friendly hikes are also a great way to meet other pet parents and find pals for puppy playdates.

 How you can get into it: Search for dog-friendly hiking trails in your area - AllTrails is a great resource for finding good options all over the country thanks to its dog-friendly search filter.
 You can also consider checking sites like Facebook and Meetup to look for groups of other dog parents looking to hike with pups.
 The barrier to entry is low though - once you find a place you and your furbaby want to hike, you can get started right away.
+But always make sure to keep your dog safe when in the outdoors.

 4. Puppy Playdates